gainwell-ohio/spbm/docs/new_documents/test_additional_therapeutic.md

-alternate idea for formatting the Additional Therapeutic Classes PDF
+alternate idea for formatting the Additional Therapeutic Classes PDF, may make for a more organized table of contents than a large table if formatted the other way.

 # Additional Therapeutic Classes with Clinical Criteria